WebAssembly/spec/document/execution/numerics.rst

 Numerics
 --------

-Numeric primitives are defined in a generic manner, by oeprators indexed over a width :math:`N`.
+Numeric primitives are defined in a generic manner, by operators indexed over a width :math:`N`.

 Some operators are *non-deterministic*, because they can return more than one possible result (such as different possible :ref:`NaN <syntax-nan>` values).
 Conceptually, each operator thus returns a *set* of allowed values.